yvonen-s/tw-us-nationid/README.md

 TBA
 ### 4. dippol.py
 ----
+//DRAFT - MAY REMOVE ENTIRELY, DIDN'T ACTUALLY WRITE THIS YET

 This script reads data from `dipreg.csv`, a table of all countries, their diplomatic relationship status with Taiwan and their Polity Scores in each year.
 Polity Scores are a third-party metric examining "concomitant qualities of democratic and autocratic authority in governing institutions" and ranks regime authority on a 21-point scale ranging from -10 (hereditary monarchy) to +10 (consolidated democracy).
 #### Creating table of Taiwan's democracy ratings
 Filtered out Taiwan's polity score for each year and saved this brief table as _`taiwanpol.csv`_.
-#### (Charting Taiwan's diplomatic relationships and governance qualities of those allies - may remove this)
+#### (Charting Taiwan's diplomatic relationships and governance qualities of those allies)
 Cleaned data into two dictionaries: `allies` paired each year (key) with a list of all countries that did have official diplomatic relations with Taiwan at that time, and `polity` paired each country (key) with a second dictionary using years as keys and polity scores as values.
 From this, the script translated each year into a list of all polity scores associated with Taiwan's diplomatic partners and output one dataframe grouping country lists and polity score lists by year.
 I added column `totalnum` summing the number of diplomatic allies (number of values in either list) per year.
 Saved into _`dippol.csv`_.
 #### Charts and analysis
 Output line graph _`taiwanpol.png`_, a visualization of how 'democratic' Taiwan's government has been over time.
 Output line graph _`allies.png`_, a chart of `totalnum` over `year`.
 Output chart set _`ex1.png`_, a yearly snapshot of the types of regimes that chose to recognize Taiwan each year based on their polity scores. more detail TBA